Wikipedia

-Three stone tools dating from the Neolithic era were discovered, but no other evidence of a Stone Age settlement in Ashdod was found, suggesting that the tools were deposited there in a later period.
+Three stone tools dating from the Neolithic era were discovered, with no other evidence of a Stone Age settlement in Ashdod found, suggesting that the tools were deposited there in a later period.

 The historical town of Ashdod (today referred to as Tel Ashdod / Isdud), was c.
 6 km southeast of the center of the modern town.
 It dates to the 17th century BCE, and was a prominent Philistine city, one of the five Philistine city-states.
 The coastal site of Ashdod-Yam, today southwest of the modern city, was a separate city for most of its history.